mariamiAg/CRISPR-web/README.md

 ## Usage
 To view the presentation, simply open the accompanying file or access the GitHub repository.
 If you wish to contribute or suggest edits, feel free to submit a pull request.

-## Acknowledgments
-Special thanks to [Source/Author] for [help/resource].
-Thanks to the researchers and contributors to CRISPR technology.